viresh-ratnakar/exolve/README.md

 ### Version: Exolve v0.28 October 7 2019

-- If the clue contains <br> tags, replace them with "/" for use in the "current clues" strip (which has limited available vertical space).
+- If the clue contains &lt;br&gt; tags, replace them with "/" for use in the "current clues" strip (which has limited available vertical space).